Tips for Traveling to Turkey: 23 Things to Know for the BEST Trip

 In every culture, there is something we enjoy doing to convey the hospitality that we have for the people we are welcoming.

 Here in Turkey, drinking tea with someone is an important part of life.
 If someone offers you tea, welcome it gladly!
+They are extending their hospitality to you and it would be so dishonoring to reject them.

 That being said, it is important to note that when people ask if you want çay and it sounds like chai, it doesn’t mean chai, it means Turkish tea which is black tea.